ACCORD-NWP/DAVAI/README.md

 * [_**Vortex**_](https://opensource.umr-cnrm.fr/projects/vortex):
   scripting system used for the definition of tasks (resources, executables launch, ...) and the running of the jobs.
 It embeds a number of necesary-as-well sub-packages.

+  _Note: A portable version of Vortex, still under progress, will be available and deployed on PyPI soon._

 * [_**Gmkpack**_](https://www.umr-cnrm.fr/gmapdoc/spip.php?article79):
   build system for IAL.
 Documentation is outdated.